Mushroom-Stuffed Tilapia Rolls Recipe

-Beautiful enough to use as main course.
+These stuffed tilapia rolls are beautiful enough to use as main course.
 The stuffing takes only a few minutes to make and freezes very well, so you might consider doubling the amounts and freezing the unused part for another meal.
 It will be suitable (minus the cheese) to stuff thinly pounded chicken cutlets too, using the same instructions as in this recipe.
-For a pareve stuffing, add another layer of flavor such as toasted pine nuts, diced tomatoes or spinach.
+For pareve stuffed tilapia rolls, skip the feta cheese, and add another layer of flavor such as toasted pine nuts, diced tomatoes or spinach.

 1/4 cup olive oil

 1 bunch flat parsley

 4 cups mushrooms, diced small (use the food processor, pulsing)